microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/oninteractiveauthflowstarthandler.md

 ---
 title: "onInteractiveAuthFlowStartHandler resource type"
-description: "Represents a step in a multi-event user flow policy defining what happens when an authentication flow is ready to be initiated by the user."
+description: "A handler for when an authentication flow is ready to be initiated."
 author: "nanguil"
 ms.localizationpriority: medium
 ms.subservice: "entra-sign-in"